gerryster/python_koans/my_notes.md

 ### Object Oriented Programming

 There is a ["descriptor" protocal](https://docs.python.org/3/howto/descriptor.html) which defines how properties are handled. "about_method_bindings.py" scratches the surface on this.

+### Variable Scope

+There is an explicit `global` keyword.
+Variable closure does not happen by default.
+In order to close over a variable in an outside scope, the variable needs to be declared using the `nonlocal` keyword.